HL7Norway/FHIR-hackathon-2025/currentbuild/terminology.md

 #### Add Codesystem and ValueSet definition tx-nordic

-Use the [tx-nordic](https://tx-nordics.fhir.org/fhir/r4) API to add a CodeSystem and ValueSet definition to the server.
+Use the [tx-nordic](https://tx-nordics.fhir.org/fhir/r4) API to add a NamingSystem, CodeSystem and ValueSet definition to the server.

 #### Build an IG that uses a ValueSet/CodeSystem